-If you're short on time, consider getting on one of the Hop-on hop-off busses in Paris to see it all!
+If you're short on time, I would consider getting on one of the Hop-on hop-off busses in Paris to see it all!

 Best Parisian neighborhoods for food!

-If you want to treat your inner foodie self while in Paris, here are the Paris Neighborhoods for foodies to check out:
+If you want to treat your inner foodie like I do while in Paris, here are the Paris Neighborhoods for foodies to check out:

 - Saint-Germain-des-Prés (6th arrondissement)